jutge-org/pil-turtle/README.md

 - `done()`: saves the image.
 Uses the `output.png` filename by default but you can provide your own filename.
 Please remember to call `done()` and the end of your program to save the image.

+# Installation

+- Install with `pip3 install pilturtle`.
+- Upgrade to latest version with `pip3 install --upgrade pilturtle`.
+- Uninstall with `pip3 uninstall pilturtle`.

+Depending on the system you may have to use `pip` rather than `pip3`.

 # Credits

 - [Jordi Petit](https://github.com/jordi-petit)